NOTE: Posts on this blog are based on the traditional one-year Prayer Book calendars/lectionaries.

 Varied histories and discussions have referred to Lutheranism as a movement.
-One notable book even uses that description of Lutheranism in its title [Gritsch and Jenson's Lutheranism: The Theological Movement and Its Confessional Writings (1976)].
-Viewing Lutheranism as a movement is somewhat different from popular religious perspectives, especially in the U.S. Most people tend to view Christian groups in terms of denominations or other ecclesiastical organizations, but the impact of Lutheranism is broader than particular organizations.
+Viewing Lutheranism as a movement is from popular religious perspectives, especially in the U.S, where people tend to view Christian groups in terms of denominations or other ecclesiastical organizations.
+However, the impact of Lutheranism is broader than particular organizations that bear the name Lutheran.

 No comments: